FridayFaerie/ternary/README.md

 # ternary
-Just some work for a ternary circuit
+Just some work for simulating a ternary circuit